 Operation of the proposed CDC facility is expected to generate noise from routine activities such as vehicular traffic, truck deliveries, and recess.
-Operation would not generate vibration.
+Operation is not expected generate vibration.
 Operational noise would be minor and equivalent to existing, background noise levels on Fort Hamilton.